 |With...||You could pursue a career in...|

-In your upper years, you will have the opportunity to participate in a variety of unique courses that continue to investigate the ways in which cultural, social and scientific endeavours meet to confront real world issues.
-Options range from studying historical and current case studies to completing volunteer placements at local agencies.
+Participate in unique courses that investigate how cultural, social and scientific endeavours confront world issues.
+Critically analyze historical and current case studies to complete volunteer placements at local agencies.

 Previous third-year community projects include:

 - Exploring the issues experienced by children who are homeless, and the supports offered by non-government organizations while on an exchange in Delhi, India;

 - Tutoring and volunteering at Give Yourself Credit, which provides vulnerable youth, aged 16-21, the opportunity to obtain high school credits in a community setting;

 - Volunteering with 10 Carden, a living lab for social change, developing communication skills, networking, and understanding the role of creativity in a robust culture;

 - Volunteering with the largest municipal tree planting program in North America, the Green Legacy Nursery, to understand the enormous social, environmental, and economic contribution of trees.